lisandro-iraguen/bank-the-unbanked/README.md

 # :bank: Bank the Unbanked (Argentina, for now)

-In the fractured realms of **broken fiat systems** :adhesive_bandage:, Cardano emerges as a beacon, uniting the unbanked.
+In the fractured realms of **broken fiat systems**, Cardano emerges as a beacon, uniting the unbanked.
 Its blockchain symphony orchestrates financial inclusion, empowering individuals through secure identities and digital wallets.
 Liberating from exclusion's grip, alliances with communities and governments pave pathways to economic participation

 you can se it [Demo](https://blue-field-0d777b910.4.azurestaticapps.net/home "Demo Url")